-1. On the UnboundID Identity Data Store that will receive the password modifications, enable the Change Log Password Encryption component on the directory server.
+1. On the UnboundID Identity Data Store that will receive the password modifications, enable the Change Log Password Encryption component on the Identity Data Store.
 The component intercepts password modifications, encrypts the password and adds an encrypted attribute, ds-changelog-encrypted-password, to the change log entry.
-You can copy and paste the encryption key from the output if displayed, or you can access it from the <server-root>/bin/ sync-pipe-cfg.txt.
+You can copy and paste the encryption key from the output if displayed, or you can access it from the <server-root>/bin/sync-pipe-cfg.txt.

+'''

-\$ bin/dsconfig set-plugin-prop --plugin-name "Changelog Password Encryption" \ --set enabled:true --set changelog-password-encryption-key:ej5u9e39pqo68"
+$ bin/dsconfig set-plugin-prop --plugin-name "Changelog Password Encryption" \

+'''

+'''

+--set enabled:true --set changelog-password-encryption-key:ej5u9e39pqo68"

+'''

-2. This step is required only if you are syncing passwords from UnboundID Identity Data Store to Active Directory.
-It is not required if you are syncing from Active Directory to UnboundID Identity Data Store, or have no plans to sync passwords.
-On the Identity Data Sync, set the decryption key used to decrypt the user password value in the change log entries.
+2. On the Identity Data Sync, set the decryption key used to decrypt the user password value in the change log entries.
 The key allows the user password to be synchronized to other servers that do not use the same password storage scheme.

-\$ bin/dsconfig set-global-sync-configuration-prop \ --set changelog-password-decryption-key:ej5u9e39pqo68
+''' $ bin/dsconfig set-global-sync-configuration-prop \ --set changelog-password-decryption-key:ej5u9e39pqo68 '''

 3. You can test the configuration or populate data in the Destination Servers using bulk resync mode.
 See Using Resync on the Identity Data Sync.
-Then, you can use realtime-sync to start synchronizing the data.
+Then, you can use realtimesync to start synchronizing the data.
 See Controlling Real Time Synchronization for more information.
 Finally, if you are planning on synchronizing passwords, you must install the Password Sync Agent (PSA) on all of the domain controllers in the topology.
 See the next chapter on how to install the PSA.